yyunikov/yunikov.com/_posts/java/2015-2-3-Handling-Uncaught-Exceptions-in-Java-web-applications.md

 ---
 layout: post
+description: One of the popular approaches of handling uncaught exceptions using standard Filter and Servlet classes.
+This is a standard approach and can be even applied to a lot of popular frameworks like Spring.
+topic: Handling uncaught exceptions in Java web applications
-title: Handling uncaught exceptions in Java web applications
+title: Handling uncaught exceptions in Java web applications | Yuriy Yunikov
 category: java
 tags: java
 updated: 2015-02-03